kinecosystem/kin-website-docs/docs/quick-start/hi-kin-python.md

 As you see the new account already has Kin in it!
 True to it's name `friendbot` kindly gave us some Kin to get started.

 ### Create a new account
 Let's do something more interesting now: let's send Kin to another account.
 For simplicity, create a new account, but of course you can send Kin to any account on the blockchain as long as you know its address (public key).
-(Sending Kin to your own public address won't be very interesting or useful).
+(Sending Kin to your own public address won't work).
 Note the owner of the account to which your user will transfer Kin may or may not be another of your users.

 ```python
 new_keypair = kin.Keypair()